anirudh12032008/bmi-calc/README.md

-# bmi-calc
+# BMI calculator
-Open Source BMI calculator
+A open Simple Source Project to start your web development journey with.